chamilc/blog/_posts/2018-04-10-How-to-make-a-balanced-life.md

 ---
-title: How to make a balanced life
+title: How to make a Balanced Life
 author: Uthpala Samarawickrama
 linkedin: https://lk.linkedin.com/in/uthpala-samarawickrama-872a20a8/de
 description : balance, life, health